French ship Bretagne (1855): Operational history

-Bretagne took part in the naval parade given in honour of Queen Victoria by Napoléon III in Cherbourg Roads on 5 August 1858.
+Bretagne took part in the naval parade given in honour of Queen Victoria by Napoléon III at Cherbourg Roads on 5 August 1858.
 The French Emperor intended to prove to the British that the recent improvements to Cherbourg military harbour were not meant as a threat to Great Britain, and invited the British monarch, Prince Albert and a large British delegation to visit the installations, as a token of good faith.
 The visit was counter-productive, as the display of power of the French fleet, compounded by bouts of diplomatic clumsiness such as inaugurating an equestrian statue of Napoléon I, irritated and worried the British.
-After the British delegation departed in haste, Bretagne took the French Emperor and Empress aboard and ferried them to Brest for the next leg of their official tour.
+After the British delegation departed in haste, Bretagne took the French emperor and empress aboard and ferried them to Brest for the next leg of their official tour.